-- 3.21 In addition to our consideration of the four factors discussed above in paragraph 2.13, we consider that our proposal would secure or further the performance of our statutory duties under sections 3 and 4 of the Act. - 3.22 In particular, we consider that our proposal would encourage investment and innovation by facilitating the provision of high-speed broadband networks by the Applicant.
-The provision of such a network would promote access to very high capacity networks and encourage the availability of a wide range of communications services, including highspeed data transfer services.
-In our view this would also help support the future development, growth and availability of modern communications services in the public interest. - 3.23 We also consider that the Applicant's intended network could also enhance competition and customer choice as the Applicant proposes to offer retail services in competition with existing telecoms providers and to provide wholesale services to other telecoms providers. - 3.24 We therefore consider that our proposal would promote the interests of all members of the public in the United Kingdom. - 3.25 The effect of implementing the proposal is likely to be low.
-Any costs to those affected by the Applicant's use of Code powers are likely to be outweighed by the benefits.
-On the other hand, the detrimental effect on the Applicant of a refusal to grant such powers (including to the practicability of its network roll-out) is likely to be significant.
-We are also of the view that the effect of our proposal is not likely to be to the detriment of any protected group within society.
+- 3.22 In addition to our consideration of the four factors discussed above in paragraph 2.13, we consider that our proposal would secure or further the performance of our statutory duties under sections 3 and 4 of the Act. - 3.23 In particular, we consider that our proposal would encourage investment and innovation by facilitating the provision of an FTTP broadband network by the Applicant.
+The provision of such a network would encourage the availability of a wide range of communications services and the availability of high-speed data transfer services.
+In our view this would also help support the future development, growth and availability of modern communications services in the public interest. - 3.24 We also consider that the Applicant's intended network could also enhance competition and customer choice as the Applicant proposes to offer retail services in competition with existing telecoms providers and to provide wholesale services to other telecoms providers.

-17 Electronic Communications Code (Conditions and Restrictions) Regulations 2003 (SI 2003 No. 2553) (as amended).
+18 Electronic Communications Code (Conditions and Restrictions) Regulations 2003 (SI 2003 No. 2553) (as amended).